 Water Distribution and Maintenance is responsible for the maintenance and repair of approximately 760 miles of water distribution mains, 3,550 fire hydrants, 45,000 water meters, 6000 valves, several large motors and pumps, and 15 miles of canal and levee systems.

 Sewer Collection and Maintenance maintain 760 miles of sanitary sewer collection lines, 10,900 sanitary sewer manholes, 78 sanitary sewer and 10 storm sewer lift stations, several large motors and pumps, and 15 miles of levee systems at the constructed wetlands.
 This Division also installs new sanitary sewer line extensions.
 A pipe bursting crew has been established and is rehabilitating approximately 3,000 feet of sanitary sewer lines a month.

-The Sewer Treatment Plant consists of a forty seven million gallon per day (47 MGD) trickling filters wastewater treatment plant and a six-hundred acre constructed wetlands system which provide adequate treatment of wastewater before discharging into the receiving stream.
-The Cattail Marsh wetlands system located next to Tyrrell Park, is undergoing rehabilitation.
+The Sewer Treatment Plant consists of a forty-seven million gallon per day (47 MGD) trickling filters wastewater treatment plant and a six-hundred acre constructed wetlands system which provides adequate treatment of wastewater before discharging into the receiving stream.
+The Cattail Marsh wetlands system located next to Tyrrell Park is undergoing rehabilitation.
 The wastewater effluent must meet stringent regulations required by the Texas Commission on Environmental Quality and the USEPA.